joefitzgerald/packer-windows/hyperv/terraform/README.md

 terraform apply
 ```

+If you want more than one Packer VM, then use `terraform apply -var count=3`.

 ## Stage 2: Packer build

-Now RDP into the Azure VM.
+Now RDP into the Azure VM `pckr-01.westeurope.cloudapp.azure.com` (the dns_prefix is specified in `variables.tf`).
 Open a PowerShell terminal and clone my packer-windows repo or any other repo with a Packer template for HyperV.

 ```
 git clone https://github.com/StefanScherer/packer-windows